about us banner

 Step 3: Defining Roles and Responsibilities

-Identify the major personas that will be involved with the key account management process – Account Management, Sales Enablement, Leadership, Sales Ops, Revenue Ops etc. Determine what their roles will be, how it will play into your Key Account Management process.
+Identify the major personas that will be involved with the key account management process – Account Management, Sales Enablement, Sales Leadership, Sales Ops, Revenue Ops etc. Determine what their roles will be, how it will play into your Key Account Management process.
 In addition, establish how they will collaborate with each other.

 Step 4: Draw up a Key Account Plan Blueprint